fulltostack/library/readme.md

 ## The structure of this repository
 The structure of this repository should be relatively self-explanatory.
 Use the appropriate directory for your code.
 A basic example has been provided for the index route.

+# Further Improvement
+- The salt for password hashing is kept in config file, this can improved further by having different salts for different users and saving the salts in the database.
+This will further enhance the security aspect.